Beerdavindersingh/Assignment_1_ISD/README.md

 Assignment [3]: [Design pattern, scalability, maintainability]

+Assignment [4]: [In this assignment, we will create a responsive Windows application using PySide6, with a focus on event handling to ensure our application can interact dynamically with user actions.]

 ## Encapsulation
 [use this section to explain how Encapsulation was achieved in the BankAccount class.]